Obedezco pero no cumplo

 "Obedezco pero no cumplo" (I accept your authority, but will not execute this law) is a phrase that was used in Spanish America throughout much of the colonial period to describe the attitude of local colonial officials towards the rule of the Spanish Crown.
+In the Spanish system, the King was represented in the new world directly by a Viceroy, with further powers delegated to regional bureaucrats.
+These bureaucrats maintained significant autonomy, occasionally resulting in this response to an official royal decree in situations where they believed it to be inappropriate or unjust.